 To ensure that New Relic is successful in continuing to implement the foregoing efforts, New Relic’s General Counsel oversees these program responsibilities, which include:

 - requiring contractors and vendors to alert the company and relevant authorities of possible violations;

 - conducting regular training sessions to refresh employees’ familiarity;

 - obtaining annual confirmations from employees as to compliance with applicable policies;

 - updating policies as needed and alerting employees to any updates; and

 - otherwise promoting an atmosphere of responsible and ethical conduct.

-Any employee, contractor, or third party can contact New Relic’s Chief Compliance Officer by emailing firstname.lastname@example.org.
-In addition, to ensure that this is maintained throughout the company, New Relic’s Board of Directors must exercise its judgment in the best interest of New Relic and its stockholders, while continually reviewing and assessing the adequacy of its policies, controls, and guidelines.
+Any employee, contractor, or third party can contact New Relic’s General Counsel by emailing email@example.com.
+In addition, to ensure that this is maintained throughout the company, New Relic’s Board of Directors (the “Board”) must exercise its judgment in the best interest of New Relic and its stockholders, while continually reviewing and assessing the adequacy of its policies, controls, and guidelines.
 New Relic’s Board has set up a Nominating and Corporate Governance Committee, which in part oversees all aspects of the company’s corporate governance functions and reports any findings back to the full Board.